Delayed Wind Onset in Pa 30, the Remnant of Type Iax SN 1181: Introduction

 Since ancient times, supernovae (SNe) have been recorded in historical documents across the world, occurring roughly once every few centuries at distances close enough to be visible to the naked eye.
 Their remnants (historical SNRs) have therefore been studied extensively.
 SN~1006 is the brightest historical event; SN~1054 is identified with the Crab Nebula, a prototypical pulsar-wind nebula; SN~1572 is known as Tycho’s SN; and SN~1604 as Kepler’s SN.
 Owing to their brightness, these remnants have been recognized and investigated since the 1920s–1930s (see \cite{2017hsn..book...37G}, for a review).

-Among historical SNRs, the most recent identification concerns the SN recorded in 1181. \citet{2021ApJ...918L..33R} reported the infrared nebula Pa~30 (also \iras) roughly in the location of the historical SN, and from its expansion velocity ($\sim1000~\mathrm{km~s^{-1}}$) and size ($\sim1$~pc) inferred an age of $\sim1000$~yr, making Pa~30 the leading candidate counterpart to the SN~1181 remnant.
+Among historical SNRs, the most recent identification concerns the SN recorded in 1181. \citet{2021ApJ...918L..33R} reported the infrared nebula Pa~30 (also \iras) roughly in the location of the historical SN, and from its expansion velocity ($\sim1000~\mathrm{km~s^{-1}}$) and size ($\sim1$~pc) inferred an age of $\sim1000$~yr, consistent with the estimate by X-ray observation~\citep{Oskinova_et_al_20}, making Pa~30 the leading candidate counterpart to the SN~1181 remnant.
 At its center lies a peculiar object that drives an optically thick wind with a terminal velocity $\sim1.5\times10^{4}~\mathrm{km~s^{-1}}$ and a mass-loss rate of $\sim10^{-6}~M_\odot~\mathrm{yr^{-1}}$, as inferred from optical spectra \citep{2019Natur.569..684G,Lykou2022}.
-The photospheric composition, combined with the wind velocity, suggests that an oxygen–neon (ONe) white dwarf (WD) \citep{2019Natur.569..684G,2019ApJ...887...39K,Lykou2022} exists inside.
+The photospheric composition, combined with the wind velocity, suggests that an oxygen–neon (ONe) white dwarf (WD) \citep{2019Natur.569..684G,2019ApJ...887...39K,Oskinova_et_al_20,Lykou2022} exists inside.

-Historical records indicate that SN 1181 reached a brightness comparable to Saturn, implying a peak absolute magnitude of roughly -14 to -12.5~\citep{2021ApJ...918L..33R}\footnote{This estimate is based on a Japanese record \textit{Azumakagami}, and is independently supported by an Arabic poem that describe "a new bright star" appears in 1181 to 1182 A.D. in Cassiopeia brighter than any fixed star in that constellation~\citep{2025arXiv250904127F}; the accounts are mutually consistent.}.
+Historical records indicate that SN 1181 reached a brightness comparable to Saturn, implying a peak absolute magnitude of roughly -16 to -12.5~\citep{2021ApJ...918L..33R,2023MNRAS.523.3885S}\footnote{These estimates are based on a Japanese record \textit{Azumakagami}, and is independently supported by an Arabic poem that describe "a new bright star" appears in 1181 to 1182 A.D. in Cassiopeia brighter than any fixed star in that constellation~\citep{2025AN....34670024F}; the accounts are mutually consistent.}.
 Pa~30 is also observed in X-rays with \textit{XMM-Newton} and \textit{Chandra} \citep{Oskinova_et_al_20,2024ApJ...969..116K}, and two thermal components are detected.
 Modeling of its X-ray emission yields an ejecta mass of $0.2$–$0.5~M_\odot$ and an explosion energy of $\sim10^{48}~\mathrm{erg}$.
 These values are consistent with low-energy Type~Iax explosions and support the identification of Pa~30 as the SN~1181 remnant \citep{2024ApJ...969..116K}.